fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 However, NorthPole also supports INT4 and INT8 operands.
 This means that the underlying hardware must be _reconfigurable_.
-To understand this, we must figure out which is the fundamental operation implemented by modern deep learning accelerators (but not only): multilply-and-accumulate (MAC) operation.
+To understand this, we must figure out which is the fundamental operation implemented by modern deep learning accelerators (but not only): the multiply-and-accumulate (MAC) operation.
 Why do we care about MACs?

 DNNs are basically matrix multipliers: a neural network receives a vector in input and multiplies it by a matrix of weights, producing in output another vector.
-The read is referred to the awesome YouTube playlist created by [3Blue1Brown](https://youtu.be/aircAruvnKk?si=tzbdXPm_WL5-dg9y) for more information on this.
+The reader is referred to the awesome YouTube playlist created by [3Blue1Brown](https://youtu.be/aircAruvnKk?si=tzbdXPm_WL5-dg9y) for more information on this.

 Let us consider a _naive_ matrix-vector multiplication.

 ```python
 def naive_mat_vec_mul(v: torch.Tensor, m: torch.Tensor) -> torch.Tensor: